-What I learned (impact on Evidence Proficient What I Did leadership skills) 1b.
-Leading Change: The superintendent articulates a The candidate's artifact demonstrates they worked collaboratively with principals and district level leaders to: vision and implementation strategies for improvements and changes which result in improved achievement for all students. ☐ Systematically review and when appropriate challenge guiding assumptions, strategies and processes and implement change focused on improving student learning of 21 st Century knowledge and skills (1b1). an students. ☐ Use the results of evaluation to adapt existing processes and to develop and implement new processes for ensuring student learning (1b2). □ Develop effective working relationships with members of the local school board, both as individuals and as a group (1b3).
+In the 21st Century ·.
+What I learned

+Fuidanaa Dreficient M/hat / Did (impact on

+Evidence Proficient The sendidatele artifact What I Did leadership skills)

+1b.
+Leading The candidate's artifact

+Change: The demonstrates they worked

+superintendent collaboratively with principals and

+articulates a district level leaders to:

+vision and Systematically review and

+implementation when appropriate challenge

+strategies for improvements guiding assumptions,

+and changes strategies and processes and

+which result in implement change focused on

+improved improving student learning of

+achievement for 21 st Century knowledge and

+all students. skills (1b1).

+Use the results of evaluation

+to adapt existing processes

+and to develop and implement

+new processes for ensuring

+student learning (1b2).

+Develop effective working

+relationships with members of

+the local school board, both

+as individuals and as a group

+(1b3).

 1c.
-Distributive Leadership: The superintendent creates and The candidate's artifact demonstrates they worked collaboratively with principals and district level leaders to: utilizes structures that distribute leadership and decision- making ☐ Implement structures to distribute leadership and decision-making among faculty/staff members throughout the district (1c1). throughout the district. ☐ Develop capacity of educators to effectively assume leadership roles (1c2).
+Distributive The candidate's artifact

+Leadership: The demonstrates they worked

+superintendent collaboratively with principals and

+creates and district level leaders to:

+utilizes structures that Implement structures to

+distribute distribute leadership and

+leadership and decision-making among

+decision- faculty/staff members

+making throughout the district (1c1).

+throughout the Develop capacity of educators

+district. to effectively assume

+leadership roles (1c2).